Learning the Relation between Code Features and Code Transforms with Structured Prediction: Overview

 \section{Overview}

 In this section, using a working example, we provide an informal overview of our approach for predicting code transforms on AST nodes. \autoref{fig:overview} gives a graphical overview.
 It shows the diff of Git commit ecc184b in project Jmist\footnote{\url{https://github.com/bwkimmel/jmist/commit/ecc184bc08ee08159cdd79045c2ed0c4245ba59c}}.
 The problem involves two wrong invocations to method $\mathit{y()}$ that should be replaced by invocations to method $\mathit{z()}$.
-The code transform behind this diff is a replacement of a method invocation by another one, which is called a ``{\tt Meth-RW-Meth}'' repair transform in this paper.
+The code transform behind this diff is a replacement of a method invocation by another one, which is called a "{\tt Meth-RW-Meth}" repair transform in this paper.
 In the diff of \autoref{fig:overview}, there are two instances of this code transform and they are applied to two different AST nodes.

-The table at the top right hand side of \autoref{fig:overview} shows the predictions of the model.
-The first prediction, with the highest score 0.6, is composed of two ``{\tt Meth-RW-Meth}'' code transforms on nodes identified with indexes 11 and 13.
+The table at the top right hand side of \autoref{fig:overview} shows the predictions of our model. {Each prediction contains a set of predicates $\tt{Tran}$(\emph{T}, \emph{N}), which evaluates to $\tt{true}$ when there exists code transform $\emph{T}$ on AST node \emph{N} (see definition 4.5 for details).} The prediction with the highest score 0.6 is composed of two "{\tt Meth-RW-Meth}" code transforms on AST nodes identified with indexes 11 and 13.
 Since it is the actual repair changes to be made, it means that for this example, our approach successfully predicts the code transforms.
-Note that the prediction involves the locations to apply the code transforms: ``{\tt Meth-RW-Meth}'' points to the two AST nodes corresponding to the invocation of $\mathit{y()}$.
+Note that the prediction involves the locations to apply the code transforms: "{\tt Meth-RW-Meth}" code transform points to the two AST nodes corresponding to the invocation of $\mathit{y()}$.
 We now outline how our approach achieves this.

 \textbf{Feature Extraction.} Given the buggy code snippet, our approach first parses it to construct an AST and then extracts the following two types of features: